meutzitzu/meutzitzu/README.md

 ## În Iordan botiezându-te Tu, Doamneeee
 ### Hi there 👋

+I have no idea what you're doing here lmao
+But since you are, here's some info about me

+Things that I am bad at:
+*Networking
+*Front-end
+*Python
+*C
+*shellscript

+that's it lol, that's all of my coding abilities

+Things which I obsess over a lot more than I should:
+*SVG (SVG is BAE <3)
+*Blender (Blender is the best program ever made by human hands | Change my mind ) *GCODE (coming soon)

 <!--
 **meutzitzu/meutzitzu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.